German VAT Invoice Requirements: All 14 Mandatory Fields

 Use this checklist against every incoming German invoice before approving it for payment and Vorsteuerabzug.
 Each item corresponds to a mandatory field under §14 UStG.

-1. Supplier full name and address — Verify the name matches the commercial register entry and the address is a physical location, not solely a P.O. box.
+1. Supplier name and address — matches commercial register; physical address, not P.O. box only.

-2. Recipient full name and address — Confirm your company's legal name and registered address appear correctly.
+2. Recipient name and address — your company's legal name and registered address appear correctly.

-4. Invoice date (Rechnungsdatum) — Confirm a specific calendar date of issue is stated.
+4. Invoice date — specific calendar date of issue stated.

-10. VAT amount in euros — Confirm the calculated tax amount is separately stated in EUR for each applicable rate.
+10. VAT amount in EUR — separately stated for each applicable rate.

-11. Gross total amount (Bruttobetrag) — Verify the final amount including VAT is shown and reconciles with the net and VAT figures.
+11. Gross total — reconciles with net + VAT figures.

 Kleinbetragsrechnung exception: Invoices with a gross total under EUR 250 require only the supplier's name and address, invoice date, description of goods or services, gross amount, and the applicable tax rate.
 This simplified treatment does not apply to cross-border transactions or reverse charge invoices, which must always carry the full 14 fields.